 Also check out our guide about the best areas to stay in Geneva.

-If you're looking for a cheap hotel in Geneva, then try Starling Residence.
+If you're looking for a cheap hotel in Geneva, then try Hôtel Les Arcades.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Geneva.

 Looking for a good and affordable private room or cozy dorm in Geneva?
 Check out City Hostel Geneva.
 The hostel has been highly rated by backpackers.
 Also check out our list of best hostels in Geneva.